 Newsletter Subscription

-represents the feature or action the user undertakes to subscribe for special offers from a website or application.
+represents the user's feature or action to subscribe for special offers from a website or application.

 Order Process/Order flow